 Secret Storage

-Just like in Kubernetes, Octelium Cluster by default stores a Secret's data in plaintext just like any other Cluster resource.
-However, Octelium gives you the ability to develop your own secret manager/vault by providing a gRPC interface (see here) where you can intercept Secret Create/Get/Update/List/Delete operations coming to the ResourceServer and store the Secret in your secret store according to your needs and requirements.
+Just like in Kubernetes, the Octelium Cluster, by default, stores a Secret's data in plaintext like any other Cluster resource.
+However, Octelium gives you the ability to develop your own encryption-at-rest method according to your requirements by providing a gRPC interface (see here) where you can intercept Secret Create/Get/Update/List/Delete operations to the ResourceServer and store the Secret in your secret store according to your specific requirements.

-Octelium provides a commercial scalable Secret encryption management at rest that integrates with AWS KMS, Google Cloud KMS, Azure Vault Key, Hashicorp Vault as well as other secret managers and vaults on demand.
+Octelium provides a commercial, scalable Secret encryption-at-rest management that integrates with AWS KMS, Google Cloud KMS, Azure Vault Key, Hashicorp Vault, and other secret managers and vaults on-demand.
 You can see the list of our offerings here.